godot-rust/gdnative-book/src/rust-binding/properties.md

 ## `Property<T>` and when to use it

 Sometimes it can be useful to expose a value as a property instead of as a function.
-Properties of this type serve as a `marker` for the existence of a property and allows it to be viewed in the editor, even if it doesn't exist by itself.
+Properties of this type serve as a _marker_ that can be registered with Godot and viewed in the editor without containing any data in Rust.

-This can be useful for data (similar to the first sample) where the count serves more as a property of `enemies` rather than as it's own distinct data, such as the following:
+This can be useful for data (similar to the first sample) where the count serves more as a property of `enemies` rather than as its own distinct data, such as the following:

 ```rs
 struct Enemy {